 Taste estate wines, homegrown olive oil, just-baked bread, and fresh and pickled vegetables at Preston Farm and Winery in Dry Creek Valley north of Healdsburg.
 Operated by the Preston family for 45 years, this 125-acre organic and biodynamic property is nestled between a meandering salmon-spawning stream and a sleepy stretch of former wagon trail leading to town.
 It features a tasting room, farm store, and bakery with a wood-fired oven.
-Allow 60 to 90 minutes for the walking farm tour and tasting ($30), available Tuesday to Saturday.
+Allow 90 minutes for the walking farm tour and tasting ($40), available at 11 a.m. daily.

 Tour the cheese plant, milking parlor, and barns, and then taste the cheese on the traditional farm tour at Achadinha Cheese Company outside Petaluma.
 This family-run, 230-acre ranch is home to roughly 250 goats and 60 cows, as well as pigs, sheep, horses, chickens, dogs, cats, and ducks.

 Sebastopol's Redwood Hill Farm-Capracopia — a goat dairy farm — offers farm tours (by advance reservation only).
 Cuddle a baby goat, learn how to milk a goat, and visit with these intelligent animals at this sustainable, Certified Humane farm, which also includes chickens, beehives, olive and fruit orchards, and more.